chenweilong915/libsdae-autoencoder-tensorflow/README.md

 ```
 pip install git+https://github.com/rajarsheem/libsdae.git
 ```
+This is the origin install way, if you want to install this repo, please use git clone or replace deepstackencoder file of origin repo with this repo.

 ## Usage and small doc
 <i>test.ipynb</i> has small example where both a tiny and a large dataset is used.